emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 <img src="./assets/kafka_bridge.jpg" alt="kafka_bridge" style="zoom:67%;" />

-This page provides a comprehensive introduction to the data integration between EMQX and Kafka with practical using instructions.
+This page provides a comprehensive introduction to the data integration between EMQX and Kafka with practical instructions on creating rules and data bridges.
 Here is a list of topics covered on this page:

 - [Stream MQTT Data into Apache Kafka](#stream-mqtt-data-into-apache-kafka)
   - [How It Works](#how-it-works)